premkamal13/blog/content/post/competitive_fraction.md

 ---

 **What is it?**

-There is a fraction of competitiveness inside every individual, at least in 99% of them.
+There is a fraction of competitiveness inside every individual, if you opened this article, i think you do as well.
+Its not necessarily a bad thing.
 In a few cases, this feeling decides how people will move forward in life.
 Well, I am one of those typical weirdoes.
 Majority of my decisions are motivated by a competitive spirit.
 I wanna be better, not because maybe I can, but because i have to.

 So, who do I compete with?
 May be a friend, may be a foe.
 Maybe someone, who is better in eyes of someone I care about or maybe the person I care about.
 Actually, the answer is whoever gains my attention and I think in some ways he is better than me.